-Del Mar was supposedly named by Ella Loop, wife of Thomas Loop, who worked for the railroad, who built a tent city on the beach in the area in 1882 when the railroad began service from San Diego to San Bernardino.
+Del Mar was supposedly named by Ella Loop, wife of Thomas Loop, who worked for the railroad, and who built a tent city on the beach in the area in 1882 when the railroad began service from San Diego to San Bernardino.

 The Stratford Hotel was built in the 1890s by the South Coast Land Company, which became a popular destination for Hollywood celebrities and a focal point of the town.
 Development really took off in the 1920s when electricity was received from San Diego Gas and Electric.

 There are several hotels near the Del Mar downtown area, with the most upscale, L’Auberge Del Mar Resort and Spa, in the heart of Del Mar; others, such as the Hilton and The Jockey Club, are located over near the fairgrounds/race track, and a few straddle the beach just north of town.

-Parking can be a challenge, especially in crowded summer months, and is monitored carefully by the local parking officials (and strictly enforced), so pay close attention to the meters and the signage.
+Parking can be a challenge, especially in crowded summer months, and is monitored carefully by the local parking officials (and strictly enforced), so pay close attention to the meters and the signage or you WILL end up with a ticket.
 The business and retail part of town is easily walkable from end to end, and bicyclists are a common sight.

 Torrey Pines State Reserve and beach is just south of town, with a gorgeous stretch of public beach and plenty of parking, as well as one of the wildest areas of coast in southern California and home of the rare Torrey Pine.
-The Reserve is a wonderful place for a hike with fabulous views.
+The Reserve is a wonderful place for a hike with fabulous coastal views.

-Well known and popular residential areas include the Del Mar Beach Colony (north end of town west of the 101 along the beach), Del Mar Heights, and Olde Del Mar (the area just along the coast road near the downtown area).
+Well-known and popular residential areas include the Del Mar Beach Colony (north end of town west of the 101 along the beach), Del Mar Heights, and Olde Del Mar (the area just along the coast road near the downtown area).
 Del Mar housing includes both gated and ungated communities.